 Then it’s time to dance!
 When we have a party with traditional Scottish dances, we call it a “ceilidh” (pronounced “kay-lee”).
 Most of the dances at a ceilidh are fast and fun.
 Sometimes the dances are a bit confusing, but the musicians will teach the audience the necessary moves before each dance begins.
 If it is still confusing, it doesn’t matter because the most important thing at a ceilidh is to have fun.

 If you are in Scotland in January, we recommend going to a Burns Supper so that you can experience it yourself.
 If you visit at a different time of year, you can still try some haggis and even join a ceilidh.
 We guarantee it’s an experience you will never forget.

-If you’re a fan of Scotland and the Scottish culture, Intrepid English provide intensive English courses based in the beautiful Scottish capital city of Edinburgh.
-For more information, take a look at the Edinburgh Intrepid English Experience page, or contact us to talk about reserving a place in May or September 2019.
+If you’re a fan of Scotland and the Scottish culture, several of our Intrepid English Teachers are based in the beautiful Scottish capital city of Edinburgh and we love to tell interested students about this amazing city.

 ‘Auld Lang Syne’ is sung around the world at New Year, but did you know that the words of the song were written by Robert Burns?

 This blog was written and recorded by Intrepid English teacher, Gemma.

 Find out more about Gemma on her Intrepid English Teacher profile page.

 Book a free trial lesson today and talk about your learning goals with an experienced and friendly English teacher.
 Say goodbye to boring English lessons!
 The Intrepid English Academy has been designed to make it as clear and easy as possible for you to make progress in English.

 All new members will receive a free one-to-one lesson with your chosen English teacher to discuss your learning needs.
 You will then be given a personalised Success Path with recommended courses to work on the areas of English that you most need to master.